King Shepherd vs German Shepherd: A Thorough Comparison

 Life span

 Life span is one of the major differences between the King Shepherd and the German shepherd.
-The life span of a King Shepherd is 6-12 years, while for a German shepherd it’s 10-14 years.
+The life span of a King Shepherd is 10-14 years with an average around 11 years, while for a German shepherd, it is 9-13 years.

 Health problems